 Transactions in Mongoose

-Transactions are new in MongoDB 4.0 and Mongoose 5.2.0.
 Transactions let you execute multiple operations in isolation and potentially undo all the operations if one of them fails.
 This guide will get you started using transactions with Mongoose.

 Getting Started with Transactions